enlupi/QUAX/README.md

 The aforementioned files are available in the **References** folder, while the analyzed INFN dataset is contained in **datasets** as Excel files.

 As the name suggests, the **SingleRun** folder contains the results of the analysis conducted on a single run of data taking, i.e. with only one setting for the cavity frequency.
-Inside, **prepData.ipynb** explains the procedure to take and prepare the data from the raw excel files for the following analysis,  **fitFunc.ipynb** illustrates the functions for the background and signal fit while **Statistics.ipynb** describes the actual statistical procedure; lastly, **SingleRunAnalysis.ipynb** shows the obtained results.
+Inside, **prepData.ipynb** explains the procedure to take and prepare the data from the raw Excel files for the following analysis,  **fitFunc.ipynb** illustrates the functions for the background and signal fit while **Statistics.ipynb** describes the actual statistical procedure; lastly, **SingleRunAnalysis.ipynb** shows the obtained results.

 The **MultipleRunAnalysis** folder cobtains the same elements and analysis as **SingleRun**, but adapts them to work simultaneously on the whole dataset with different cavity frequency settings.